You And Your Mental Health

 - Family breakup or loss: persons especially children whose parents are separated face a lot of psychological, emotional, and mental struggles.
 Or an important early loss of a loved one/parent, people in this category finds it difficult to adjust because they are sad and heartbroken thereby giving less care and attention to their health and general wellbeing.

-- Difficult Behavior: Parents who have children with difficult behaviors can be thrown into such a worry state that they forget to take care of their health and little by little their psychological state of health begins to worsen leading to depression.
+- Difficult Behavior: Parents who have children with difficult behaviors can be thrown into such a worried state that they forget to take care of their health and little by little their psychological state of health begins to worsen leading to depression.

 - Prolonged Physical Ill Health: Persons suffering from terminal diseases can be very disturbed so much that they lose hope and conclude that there is no reason to continue living.
 People in this category are mostly depressed thereby making them mentally unstable.
 Some of these people end up committing suicide.